ntu-news-media-lab/Seekr/README.md

 ## 3.1 Adding the extension to chrome toolbar
 1. Download and unzip this code repository
 2. In Google Chrome, open the chrome menu by clicking on the 3 dots at the top right hand corner.
 Go to More tools > Extensions.
-(Or go to this link(chrome://extensions/))
+(Or go to this link [](chrome://extensions/))
 3. Enable 'Developer mode' in the top right hand corner
 4. Click on 'Load unpacked'
 5. Select the code repository folder, in this case it will be the folder Seekr